 04092 Power Analysis Lionel Sanders Victory A Tironman 70.3 Oceanside 700×394

-Power Analysis: Lionel Sanders’ Victory at IRONMAN 70.3 Oceanside
+Power Analysis: Lionel Sanders’ Victory at Oceanside

 BY AJ Johnson

-Before diving into Lionel Sanders’ winning performance at this year’s IRONMAN 70.3 Oceanside, we wanted to first take a look at his bike position and how it affected his ride.
-Sanders, long known as one of the strongest riders in the sport, decided to try a fairly radical position change going into 2016’s IRONMAN Arizona after his disappointing showing at the IRONMAN World Championship the month prior.
+Before diving into Lionel Sanders’ winning performance at Oceanside, we wanted to first take a look at his bike position and how it affected his ride.
+Sanders, long known as one of the strongest riders in the sport, decided to try a fairly radical position change going into 2016’s IRONMAN Arizona after his disappointing showing at the World Championship the month prior.
 The goal of the position change was to adapt his body to a lower position so he could gain more aerodynamic benefits while not losing any of his raw power.

 His first test of this new position was a resounding success as he set the official IRONMAN race record with a time of 7:44:29.